hemio-ev/carnivora/docs/schemas/ssl.rst

    RETURN QUERY
     SELECT c.id, c.cert, a.service, a.service_entity_name FROM ssl.cert AS c
     JOIN ssl.active AS a
-    ON a.currently = c.id OR a.subsequently = c.id
+    ON a.scheduled = c.id OR a.renew = c.id
     WHERE c.machine_name = v_machine;